matthiasware/PeakFLOPS/Readme.md

 - explain SIMD
 - explain ILP

-# Theoretical Peak FLOPS & How to reach them practically
+# FLOPS & How to maximize them theoretically and practically

 Contains code to reach the theoretical Peak FLOPS for the AVX2 instruction set on the following architectures:
 Haswell - Broadwell - Skylake - Kaby Lake - Coffee Lake - Whiskey Lake - Amber Lake.